classicwuhao/CycloneVSCodePlugin/README.md

 7. Wait until a notification appears.
 8. Click on "Reload now" button.
 9. Open any .cyclone file.
-10. Press CTRL + SHIFT + P keys and choose "Cyclone: Run Cyclone File" command.
-Or open context menu and pick "Run Cyclone File" command.
+10. Right click your source code editor and choose menu `Cyclone -> Check This Cyclone Spec.`
-11. Open "Output" pane.
+11. Open "Output" panel.
 12. Open "Cyclone" channel.
 13. Output should be there.